· By Kelly Hogaboom

 But I've learned I always do.

-Case in point - this king-size quilt, that I started in 2018 and finished last month.
+Case in point -that I started in 2018 and finished last month.

 I am proud of myself for finishing these projects!